Daniel Hoan

-Daniel Webster Hoan (March 12, 1881 – June 11, 1961) was an American politician who served as the 32nd Mayor of Milwaukee, Wisconsin from 1916 to 1940.
+Daniel Webster Hoan Jr. (March 12, 1881 – June 11, 1961) was an American politician who served as the 32nd Mayor of Milwaukee, Wisconsin from 1916 to 1940.
 A lawyer who had served as Milwaukee City Attorney from 1910 to 1916, Hoan was a prominent figure in Socialist politics and Milwaukee's second Socialist mayor.
 His 24-year administration remains the longest continuous Socialist administration in United States history.
+A panel of 69 scholars in 1993 ranked him among the ten best mayors in American history.

 Biography

 Early years

 Hoan was born in Waukesha, Wisconsin, on March 12, 1881, to Daniel Sr. and Margaret Augusta (née Hood) Hoan.
 Hoan entered the University of Wisconsin in Madison in the fall of 1901.
 He helped organize the University of Wisconsin Socialist Club in November 1901, a group which consisted of just four members during its first year.
 Hoan served as secretary of that organization for the 1902/03 academic year.

 In 1908 Hoan passed the Wisconsin state bar exam and became a lawyer.
 A member of the Socialist Party, Hoan moved to Milwaukee where he worked closely with Victor Berger, the editor of The Milwaukee Leader, a socialist newspaper, in trying to persuade the city to adopt radical reforms.
 These included municipal ownership of utilities, urban renewal programs, and free legal, medical and educational services.
+In 1909, Hoan was enlisted by the Wisconsin State Federation of Labor to draft the nation's first successful workmen's compensation legislation.